 For instance, in the space that I’m working in around feminine leadership and the container that I’ve been building as I’ve mentioned, you can have this individual gift, but how does it contribute?
 Being within community, having that mindset to be able to see that you’re going to grow and nourish your own business as well as contribute to industry-changing things by being in community with other women who are buying into these particular principles.

 It’s having a shared foundation but also honoring everybody’s own unique flavor that they bring to a particular industry and that’s shifting.
 A lot of this gets back to how we interact with each other and how we identify and name power dynamics and actively look to work to dismantle them.
-While things are shifting in my opinion, there is still a strong sense of competition, which I’m not saying that there’s never going to be competition, but there’s a far different element to the patriarchal competition.
+While things are shifting, there is still a strong sense of competition.
+I’m not saying that there’s never going to be competition, but there’s a far different element to the patriarchal competition.

 There’s more of a zero-sum game of their winners and losers.
-We see that within society and that permeates the business.
-It seeps into everything instead of having this Rising Tide Society that says, “Collaboration over competition.”
-I don’t know if they were the ones that coined up or community over the competition that aspect.
+We see that within society and that permeates business.
+It seeps into everything instead of having this Rising Tide Society that says, “Community over competition.”
+I don’t know if they were the ones that coined that.

 You see this framework a lot in businesses where you’ll see people posting in business-oriented Facebook groups where people are like, “There’s not enough to go around or whatever.”
 If they are doing that thing, then that means there’s not enough for me to do that thing as well.
 That’s the theme that pops up where it’s like, “You have to remember, and we’re all in this together.
 We’re all supporting each other.”
 Especially in online business, we’re like our own little microcosm where we’re all supporting each other and showing up together.
 It’s good to remember that we are all in this together.